How does Covid-19 relate to Personal Training?

 Ok, so last year was nuts.
 Your life has been rearranged.
 What’s worse, some of the two most powerful ways to keep yourself sane through it all (physical activity and social contact) have been greatly reduced.
 Perhaps you came looking for a way to improve your health, to boost your immunity, or just stop feeling so sluggish all the time.

 But is personal training safe?
 Good question… read on.

 Let's start with state of MN guidelines

 We are not technically a fitness center.
 We provide in-home and virtual fitness services.
 One-on-one personal training is far less risky than your typical gym or fitness center.

 But is it really safe?

 We take every precaution (see section below).
 But, we’d be dishonest if we said we can 100% guarantee that no Covid transmission will happen through our in-home service.
 In every Covid decision we make we have to weigh the risks vs the benefits.
 We have done an extensive analysis of the risks and the benefits of in-home personal training.
-At current Covid levels (even with the Delta variant) we believe that the benefits of in-home training is a reasonably low risk.
+At current Covid levels (even with the Delta variant) we believe that the benefits of in-home training outweigh the risks.

 Services we Currently Provide